collapsed-stacks/atheism/questions/2195/what-is-the-functional-difference-between-atheism-and-ignosticism.md

 - posted by: [Raskolnikov](https://stackexchange.com/users/-1/144-raskolnikov) on 2011-01-14
 - score: 2

-<p>I think you have ignostic atheists and I think <a href="http://scienceblogs.com/pharyngula/2010/10/its_like_he_was_reading_my_min.php" rel="nofollow">PZ Myers, Steve Zara</a>, <a href="http://web.maths.unsw.edu.au/~jim/davidstove.html" rel="nofollow">David Stove</a> and <a href="http://www.dogma.lu/txt/JB-Science01.htm" rel="nofollow">Jean Bricmont</a> fit into that category.
-At least, that's what I can glean from reading them.</p>
+I think you have ignostic atheists and I think [PZ Myers, Steve Zara](http://scienceblogs.com/pharyngula/2010/10/its_like_he_was_reading_my_min.php), [David Stove](http://web.maths.unsw.edu.au/~jim/davidstove.html) and [Jean Bricmont](http://www.dogma.lu/txt/JB-Science01.htm) fit into that category.
+At least, that's what I can glean from reading them.

-<p>On the other hand, atheists like Richard Dawkins, Stephen Hawking and Jerry Coyne are clearly not ignostic.
+On the other hand, atheists like Richard Dawkins, Stephen Hawking and Jerry Coyne are clearly not ignostic.
 They certainly think there is a valid definition of God which can and should be assailed.
 So much is clear from Dawkins' own "The God Delusion" and his stance that science has something to say about god.
 Same for Hawking, just see his recent comments about the obsolescence of god.
-And where Jerry is concerned, see his exchange with PZ Myers about "<a href="http://whyevolutionistrue.wordpress.com/2010/10/17/p-z-myers-on-evidence-for-a-god/" rel="nofollow">what would convince you there is a god?</a>".</p>
+And where Jerry is concerned, see his exchange with PZ Myers about "[what would convince you there is a god?](http://whyevolutionistrue.wordpress.com/2010/10/17/p-z-myers-on-evidence-for-a-god/)".

-<p>Just to make a concise example, one of the central pieces of "The God Delusion" is Dawkins' anti-design argument.
+Just to make a concise example, one of the central pieces of "The God Delusion" is Dawkins' anti-design argument.
 He shows that any creator god must be more complicated than his creation.
 While the argument is nice, it is very clearly a non-ignostic argument.
 An ignostic wouldn't even waste a word to try to refute the design argument in this way.
 Of course, because the argument implies that you ascribe meaning to god in some way, which is contrary to the ignostic position.
-In fact, Bricmont argues against Dawkins and Hawking in the text I linked above in exactly this way. </p>
+In fact, Bricmont argues against Dawkins and Hawking in the text I linked above in exactly this way.

 ## Answer 2214